51+ reviews analysed

 • Broad availability and reasonable price points

 No toothpaste companies paid for placement in this article.
 Affiliate links allow us to earn a small commission at no cost to you, which helps fund our editorial work.
-Our recommendations are based entirely on merit.
+Our recommendations are based on ingredient evidence, professional guidance, and user experience — not sponsorship.

 Always consult your dentist or periodontist before making significant changes to your oral care routine, especially if you have been diagnosed with gum disease.